If I Stop Drinking Will My ED Go Away: Alcoholism and ED

 alcoholism lead to EDSource: Getty_images

-Alcoholism lead to ED
+Alcoholism leads to ED

 Fact